 1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

-Eosinophilic esophagitis (EoE) is an allergy-driven condition causing esophageal inflammation and swallowing difficulties.
-At GastroDoxs in Houston, Dr. Scott offers expert, personalized diagnosis and treatment, including diet modifications, advanced testing, medications, and minimally invasive procedures to restore comfortable, symptom-free eating.
+Eosinophilic esophagitis (EoE) is an allergy-mediated disorder that leads to inflammation and difficulty in swallowing of the esophagus.
+In his GastroDoxs in Houston, Dr. Scott provides professional and customized diagnosis and treatment, such as diet changes, advanced laboratory tests, pharmaceuticals and least invasive procedures to achieve the comfortable and symptom-free eating.

 Dr. Scott Liu, MD, is a board-certified gastroenterologist with over six years of experience and a background in military medicine.
 He earned his medical degree from the University of Maryland, Baltimore, completed his Internal Medicine residency at Naval Medical Center Portsmouth, and finished his Gastroenterology fellowship through the National Capital Consortium.
 Dr. Liu provides comprehensive care for a broad range of digestive conditions, including abdominal pain, acid reflux, liver disease, chronic diarrhea, and colon cancer screening.
 He is a member of the American College of Gastroenterology and is known for his disciplined, patient-focused approach and clear communication.